Multi-Agency Statement - Collaborative Response to Potential and Actual Forced Marriage

 - ensuring they are able to discuss the violence and their family relationships with a supportive staff member who will clearly explain their options, including benefit entitlements and support available in the community;

 - referring them to approved family violence agencies that will assist them with ongoing safety planning and support them to live safely.

-Ministry for Vulnerable Children, Oranga Tamariki will ensure that any young person (under the age of 17) who discloses a complaint of potential or actual forced marriage, is supported and assisted in making decisions.
+Oranga Tamariki - Ministry for Children will ensure that any young person (under the age of 17) who discloses a complaint of potential or actual forced marriage, is supported and assisted in making decisions.

 They will ensure that the young person’s privacy is respected at all times and that their safety is at the forefront of any social work practice.

 The paramount consideration will always be the welfare and best interests of the child or young person.